Making sure to have enough space based on a multi-year recruitment plan

-In September 2014, the leases were signed, and then discussion of the interior design began.
-A number of companies were asked to submit bids for the work, and in October a contractor was chosen.
+In September 2014, the leases were signed, and then the discussion of the interior design began.
+A number of companies were asked to submit bids for the work, and in October, a contractor was chosen.

 Makita: "There was only a limited amount of time until we moved in, so we proceeded with a top-down approach to planning rather than creating a large relocation project team drawn from departments across the company."